Roads and pavements

 - smoking of tobacco is not permitted within the licensed area and at least one 'no smoking' sign shall be visibly displayed within it

-You can apply online for this licence below.
 You will be prompted to upload a drawing which clearly shows the layout of furniture, the area to be used and any existing street furniture, with dimensions.

 What happens next?